 when you come here and visit the Blue Grotto.

-Blue Grotto Malta boat trips
+Blue Grotto Malta boat tour

 Everyday, weather permitting, you can take a trip.

-The location attracts people everyday and the Blue Grotto malta boat trip are the right occasion for a trip to the caves offering the following schedules.
+The location attracts people everyday and the Blue Grotto Malta boat trip are the right occasion for a trip to the caves offering the following schedules.

 Summer time: 09.00 to 17.00